Subscribe

 Set up progress-tracking tools

 You don’t have to manage project data manually.
 Instead, go for a project management tool that will allow you to navigate data from various sources conveniently.
-The most popular progress tracking tools on the market span: Trello, JIRA, Hive, Asana, Nifty, and others.
+The most popular progress tracking tools on the market are Trello, JIRA, Hive, Asana, Nifty, and others.

 Set up a project infrastructure